September Security Update 2022

-New analysis of threat activity for the first quarter of this year shows anyone with access to corporate email is a now on the front lines of modern cyberattacks of all kinds.
+New analysis of threat activity for the first quarter of this year shows anyone with access to corporate email is now on the front lines of modern cyberattacks.

-The key to a solid cyber defense is knowing your enemy.
-It’s one of the reasons I spend so much of the time on this blog talking about industry reports – they provide insight into what threat actors are doing so you can know how to change up your cybersecurity strategy.
+The key to a solid cyber defence is knowing your enemy.
+It’s one of the reasons I post the industry reports on my site as they provide insight into what threat are out there so you can know how to change up your cybersecurity strategy.

 How to Spot a Scam:

 email, text message or phone call

 What to do if you’ve shared personal information with someone you think might be a scammer.